littensy/reflex/docs/docs/advanced-guides/middleware.md

 </TabItem>
 </Tabs>

-If an error is thrown by an action, the middleware will catch it and report it, then return the current state.
+If an error is thrown by an action or a later middleware, the crash reporter will catch it and log it, then return the current state.
 This prevents the error from propagating to the rest of the game.

 ### Cancelling actions